ocadotechnology/aimmo/docs/usage.md

 The game should now be set up to run locally (If you ran the setup script, it will have done these next steps for you).
 If you wish to be able to run the project with [Kubernetes](https://kubernetes.io/) and containers, follow these next steps:

-* Ensure you have VT-x/AMD-v virtualisation available and enabled.
 * Install both [Docker](https://www.docker.com/) and [Virtualbox](https://www.virtualbox.org/wiki/Downloads), using:
 	* `brew update && brew cask install docker virtualbox`
-* Install a fixed version of Minikube, (current fixed version being used is 0.25.2, this can be confirmed [here](https://github.com/ocadotechnology/aimmo/blob/b0fd1bf852b1b2630a8546d173798ec9a670c480/.travis.yml#L23)).
+* Install a fixed version of Minikube, (current version is 0.25.2, this can be confirmed [here](https://github.com/ocadotechnology/aimmo/blob/b0fd1bf852b1b2630a8546d173798ec9a670c480/.travis.yml#L23)).
 To get this, run:
 	* `curl -Lo minikube https://storage.googleapis.com/minikube/releases/v0.25.2/minikube-darwin-amd64 && chmod +x minikube && sudo mv minikube /usr/local/bin/`
 * To install kubectl (Kubernetes), use:
 	* `curl -Lo kubectl https://storage.googleapis.com/kubernetes-release/release/v1.9.4/bin/darwin/amd64/kubectl && chmod +x kubectl && sudo mv kubectl /usr/local/bin/`
 * Alter your `/etc/hosts` file by adding the following line to the end of the file: `192.168.99.100 local.aimmo.codeforlife.education`.
 You may need to use sudo for this step as the file is protected.
+* Get the latest Unity bundle release from the [aimmo-unity](https://github.com/ocadotechnology/aimmo-unity) repo.

 #### To run AI:MMO:

 * Ensure you are inside the python virtualenv, `pipenv shell`.
-* To run **locally**, use: `python run.py`
+* To run **locally**, use: `python run.py`.
 * If you want to run the project with [Kubernetes](https://kubernetes.io/), first run: `minikube start`.
 * Now use `python run.py -k` to run the project using the Kubernetes cluster.

 ## Ubuntu setup

-This can be done using either manually or using the setup script.
+This can be done either manually or using the setup script.

 #### Install using the setup script:

-* run `python aimmo_setup.py` in the aimmo root directory.
+* Run `python aimmo_setup.py` in the AI:MMO root directory.
 Then:
-* Open docker to finalise the install process.
-(This will install the [latest release](https://www.docker.com/get-started))
-* Get the latest unity bundle release from the [aimmo-unity](https://github.com/ocadotechnology/aimmo-unity) repo.
+* Get the latest Unity bundle release from the [aimmo-unity](https://github.com/ocadotechnology/aimmo-unity) repo.
 * See [Useful information](#useful-information) for additional details about the script.

 #### Install manually: